-- 1) Connect to the active Management Server using the Management Client. - Select

-Menu > System Tools > Control Management Servers. - If the Management Client is in a different network than the additional Management Server, select the Location from which to send the command. - 4) For each additional Management Server that you want to synchronize: - Right-click the Management Server, then select Replication > Full Database Replication. - When prompted to confirm the replication, click Yes.
+- 1) Connect to the active Management Server using the Management Client. - Select ≡ Menu > System Tools > SMC Servers HA Administration. - 3) If the Management Client is in a different network than the additional Management Server, select the Location from which to send the command. - 4) For each additional Management Server that you want to synchronize: - a) Right-click the Management Server, then select Replication > Full Database Replication. - When prompted to confirm the replication, click Yes.
 All existing configurations on the additional Management Server are overwritten. - c) Click OK to acknowledge the completion of the synchronization, then wait for the Management Server to restart.

-After the Management Server has restarted, its Replication Status is updated in the Control Management Servers dialog box.
-Click Close to close the Control Management Servers dialog box.
+After the Management Server has restarted, its Replication Status is updated in the SMC HA Administration dialog box.
+Click Close to close the SMC HA Administration dialog box.